 - Olive Oil – Use olive oil to sauté the tuna cakes.

 Note: These tuna cakes can fall apart easily, so make sure they are well patted together.
-Be very gentle when flipping as well.
+Be very gentle when flipping!

 - 18 oz. canned tuna – drained of liquid (undrained weight is 24 oz.)

 - 1 medium jalapeño – diced (half the seeds included)